vboyev-MSFT/defender-docs/defender-endpoint/network-protection.md

 ## Requirements for network protection

+Network protection requires devices running one of the following operating systems:
+- Windows 10 or 11 (Pro or Enterprise)
+- Windows Server, version 1803 or later
+- macOS (see )
+- Linux versions (see )

-Network protection requires Windows 10 or 11 (Pro or Enterprise), Windows Server version 1803 or later, macOS version 11 or later, or Defender Supported Linux versions, and Microsoft Defender Antivirus real-time protection.
+Network protection also requires Microsoft Defender Antivirus with real-time protection enabled.

 | Windows version | Microsoft Defender Antivirus |
 |:---|:---|